aeibert/cs188-final-project/README.md

 A simple recommendation app that helps users decide **what to watch or read next** using books, movies, and genre-based matching.

 # **Contributors**
-* Amelia E., Maia B. Kendal S., Najmo M.
+* Amelia E., Maia B. Kendall S., Najmo M.

 ##  What It Does